wkumari/draft-wkumari-opsawg-sdi/README.md

    level overview is that it will use DHCP to obtain an IP address and config server.
-It will then use TFTP to download a configuration file, based upon its serial number (this document modifies the solution to fetch an encrypted config file (ending in .enc)).
+It will then use TFTP to download a configuration file, based upon its serial number (this document modifies the

+Kumari & Doyle          Expires December 14, 2019              [Page 14]

+Internet-Draft            Secure Device Install                June 2019

+   solution to fetch an encrypted config file (ending in .enc)).
 It will then then decrypt the config file, and install it.

-Kumari & Doyle          Expires December 14, 2019              [Page 14]

-Internet-Draft                  template                       June 2019

 B.3.1.
 Step 3.1: Fetch encrypted config file from config server.